What is tonsillitis?

 Most acute infections of the tonsils are due to viruses or bacteria and usually is contagious by direct person-to-person contact.

-- Tonsillitis caused by a virus infection usually is contagious for about 7-10 days.
+- Tonsillitis caused by a virus infection usually is contagious for about seven to 10 days.

 - Bacterial tonsillitis can remain contagious for about two weeks.

 Some individuals can become chronic carriers of potentially infectious bacteria and can be mildly contagious for long periods of time.
-Persons that are infected by bacteria and are treated with antibiotics are considered non-contagious after approximately 24-48 hours of appropriate antibiotic therapy.
+People who are infected by bacteria and are treated with antibiotics are considered non-contagious after approximately 24-48 hours of appropriate antibiotic therapy.

 Swollen tonsils can accompany a number of different infections of the upper respiratory tract.
 Tonsillitis refers to inflammation of the tonsils, which typically occurs due to infection

 from viruses or bacteria.
 Tonsillitis may be accompanied by other symptoms like

 - a coating of yellow pus on the tonsils.